candicebruyea/learning/wordpress.md

 # Wordpress Basics

-Pages

-Posts

-Roles

-WP REST API

-Wordpress Theming

-Push / Deploy to live

-The wordpress system files that power your site are in the public folder.

-Creating a theme
+## Creating a New Theme

-Wordpress themes are in wp-content/themes
+Location: wp-content/themes
 1. make a new folder for your theme
 2. add index.php
 3. add style.css

-Add a comment to style.css to share theme details
+4. Add a comment to style.css to share theme details

+Comment example:

     /*
     Theme Name: Fictional University
     Author: Candice
     Version: 1.0
     */

-Add a 1200 x 900 image file for the theme to the new theme folder, named screenshot.png
+5. Add a 1200 x 900 image file for the theme to the new theme folder, named screenshot.png

-Delete all the other generic themes from the themes folder.
+6. Delete all the other generic themes from the themes folder.